the episode

 Kimberly Faith: That’s right.
 So let’s talk about what humility is and what it isn’t.
 You just mentioned it’s not being a doormat.
 It’s not self hatred or self deprecation.
 It’s not passivity or weakness or insecurity.

-Right.
-Okay?
+Kimberly Faith: Okay?
 What do you think true humility is?

-Right?
-The when we talk about in that last verse we just read in first Peter about being clothed with humility, that is a striking phrase because what that means, if if humility is a gift from God or, you know, meekness or humility, then we are clothed with Jesus Christ.
+When we talk about that last verse we just read in First Peter about being clothed with humility, that is a striking phrase because what that means, if humility is a gift from God or, you know, meekness or humility, then we are clothed with Jesus Christ.
 We talked about the armor.
-You know, back in the beginning of the year, 2026, we talked about the armor, every piece being Jesus.
+You know, back in the beginning of the year, 2026, we talked about the armor, every piece being Jesus, right?
+Well, humility is also Jesus.
+It is also making him the center and not self the center.

-John McLarty: So I’m just having a little Yes, that’s true.
+John McLarty: So I’m just having a little, Yes, that’s true.
 I’m having a little flashback here of humility and pride and why humility is actually attractive.
 But someone full of pride can be successful.
 I don’t even know why I thought about this, but I had a friend in high school and his sister dated the star quarterback of the Red Raider football team.
-And he was a great quarterback and did great things.
+And he was a great quarterback and did great football things.
+But when she dated him, she couldn’t stand him because all he talked about was himself.
+So he wasn’t likable, but he was very successful as a quarterback.

 Kimberly Faith: So interesting.

 John McLarty: And I’m just thinking about clothed with humility.
 I could be in an organization and maybe have a boss that got a lot done, but no one can stand him.
 But a boss that can get a lot done, but has humility, is approachable.
-And I’m just thinking about the attractiveness to others that I feel like I could just have a conversation with that person instead of, you know Feeling intimidated or beat Yeah.
-Clothed with humility.
+And I’m just thinking about the attractiveness to others that I feel like I could just have a conversation with that person instead of, you know,

 John McLarty: Well, there you go.
 That’s our great example.